paigeyeung/battlecode22/notes.md

         - Start game by building 1 miner
         - Archons each have roles and builds are split evenly between them
     - future
-        - Broadcast action cooldown at end of turn
+        - Not guarenteed to execute chosen action if all surrounding squares blocked
         - Determine number of miners each Archon produces based on amount of lead in vision
             - Can deduce number of miners mining lead this turn by tracking all expenses and calculating change in lead per turn
 - Miner